open-telemetry/opentelemetry-java/QUICKSTART.md

 ## Span Attributes
 In OpenTelemetry spans can be created freely and it’s up to the implementor to annotate them with attributes specific to the represented operation.
-Attributes provide additional context on span specific to specific operation it tracks such as results or call properties.
+Attributes provide additional context on span to the specific operation it tracks, such as results or operation properties.
 ```java
 Span span = tracer.spanBuilder("/resource/path").setSpanKind(Span.Kind.CLIENT).startSpan();
 span.setAttribute("http.method", "GET");